fuxoft/fftempl/README.md

 The speed (all scripts have to be compiled from scratch for each request) also doesn't seem to be a problem even on our old server.
 However, to lower the system load under critical conditions, you could use luac to pre-compile "fftempl.lua" and "custom.lua" files (see Lua documentation).

 The only drawback is the fact that lack of persistence prohibits you from having for example some global page visit counter.
 However, even this can be done in FFTempl - you just have to store the dynamic data somewhere on disk (beware of the right permissions) or call some database from your FFTempl script using ``os.execute()`` or ``os.popen()``.
-ALso, your scripts can set and use cookies, of course.
+Also, your scripts can set and use cookies, of course.